kateschulz/ANLY-502/README.md

  ![Image of Yaktocat](https://github.com/gu-anly502/spring2019-miniproject-kateschulz/blob/master/top%2010%20groups.png)

-The individual subreddit that belonged to group 5 was "LetterstoJNMIL", which has been made [private](https://www.reddit.com/r/LetterstoJNMIL/comments/b8twn9/dear_mods/), so I cannot determine what topics the subreddit covers
+The individual subreddit that belonged to group 2 was "LetterstoJNMIL", which has been made [private](https://www.reddit.com/r/LetterstoJNMIL/comments/b8twn9/dear_mods/), so I cannot determine what topics the subreddit covers.
+It had an average score of 14.32, which also does not indicate why it may be so different from the rest of the subreddits.

+The other subreddit that appeared far from the rest was "restofthefuckingowl" in group 5, which had an average score of 19.26.
+This subreddit appears to be about[art tips](https://www.reddit.com/r/restofthefuckingowl/) and is heavy on images and not text.
+The lack of text may explain why this subreddit was clustered farther away from most of the others.

 # Future Work